-The owner of Adamantium Holdings remains unidentified, though the History Channel is set to air a new documentary series filmed on site later this year.
-The shadowy figure seems rather convinced that something is, indeed, regularly occurring in the region.
+The owner of Adamantium Holdings remains anonymous, though the History Channel is set to air a new documentary series filmed onsite on March 31, 2020.
+As one might guess, the shadowy figure seems rather convinced that something is indeed regularly occurring in the region.

-“You know, facing the reality of our mortality is sobering,” he said.
-“The anomalies at Skinwalker Ranch, the things that have been reported there over the decades, if not hundreds of years.
+“You know, facing the reality of our mortality is sobering,” the mysterious owner told VICE.
+“The anomalies at Skinwalker Ranch, the things that have been reported there over decades, if not hundreds of years.
 They seem to attest to the fact that we live in a strange universe.
 Perhaps we are not alone.”

 “I think the opportunity to take a living laboratory like the ranch, a place that seems to be the center of gravity of so much of the unexplained, it is a unique experience.
 I manage and lead an effort that I believe is the greatest science project of all time.”

-Today, the ranch’s new scientific project is run out the Command Center — a high-tech hub run by plasma physicist Erik Bard.
-The property is wired with new surveillance systems and equipment set up to catch any and all strange activity.
+Today, the ranch’s scientific project is run out of the Command Center — a high-tech hub designed by plasma physicist Erik Bard.
+The property is wired with surveillance systems set up to catch any strange activity.

-“I thought it was all a bunch of crap,” he said of the legends and paranormal incidents.
+“I thought it was all a bunch of crap,” he said of the legends.
 “Then, one night, I’m in one of the bedrooms in the ranch house.
 I’m lying down trying to get to sleep, and then all of a sudden, BAM, something slams into my bed.
-It’s like when your kids jump into bed with you or something big kneed the bed.
-I sit up and turn on the lights.”
+It’s like when your kids jump into bed with you or someone big kneed the bed.
+I sit up and turn on the lights.
+Nothing’s there.”

-This is merely one of many stories those who work and have visited Skinwalker Ranch have told.
-What exactly is occurring on the famed Utah property remains unexplained by science.
+This is one of the many stories people who have visited Skinwalker Ranch have told.
+But what exactly is happening on the famed Utah property remains unexplained by science.

-After learning about Skinwalker Ranch and the paranormal activity purported to occur there, read about the Montauk Project — the U.S. Military program that inspired ‘Stranger Things.’
+After learning about Skinwalker Ranch, read about the Montauk Project — the U.S. Military program that inspired ‘Stranger Things.’
 Then, learn about the Dover Demon — the alien creature that once horrified a Boston hamlet.